 reviewing the plans, drawings and specifications which are needed for Consultant to perform its obligations under Consultant’s agreement with Developer, Consultant hereby executes this Certificate.

 Indemnification.

+Indemnification for Public Liability and Property Damage

-Consultant hereby releases and agrees to defend, indemnify and hold harmless Amtrak and any other affected railroad, as well as their respective officers, directors, employees, agents, successors, assigns, and subsidiaries (collectively, the “Indemnified Parties”), from and against any and all losses, liabilities, claims, demands, fines, suits, and costs (including cost of defense and attorneys’ fees) which any of the Indemnified Parties may hereafter incur, be responsible for, or pay as a result of
+For claims other than those arising out of professional services, Consultant hereby agrees to defend, indemnify and hold harmless Amtrak and any other affected railroad, as well as their respective officers, directors, employees, designated agents, successors, assigns, and subsidiaries (collectively, the “Indemnified Parties”), from and against any and all liabilities, claims, demands, fines, suits, and costs (including reasonable cost of defense and reasonable attorneys’ fees), for damages arising out of bodily injury, death, and property damage, which any of the Indemnified Parties may hereafter incur, be responsible for, or pay as a result of Consultant’s work and/or in the work of its officers, directors, employees, designated agents, subconsultants, successors, assigns, subsidiaries, and any other persons acting for or by permission of Consultant to the extent of the design and/or engineering services Consultant is providing for Developer in support of the Project.

-DMEAST #37035993 v79 L- 1
+Indemnification for Professional Liability

+For liability arising out of professional services, the Consultant shall indemnify but shall have no duty to defend Amtrak or its officers and employees against liability for damages for which it may be liable to the extent such damages are actually caused by the negligent acts, errors or omissions of Consultant, or any of its employees or subconsultants’ negligent acts or omissions to the extent of the design and/or engineering services Consultant is providing for Developer in support of the Project.

-negligent errors or omissions in Consultant’s work and/or in the work of its officers, directors, employees, agents, subconsultants, successors, assigns, subsidiaries, and any other persons acting for or by permission of Consultant relating to the design and/or engineering services Consultant is providing for Developer in support of the Project.
-The foregoing obligation shall not be limited by the existence of any insurance policy or by any limitation on the amount or type of damages, compensation, or benefits payable by or for Consultant or its subconsultants or agents, and shall survive the termination of the agreement between Amtrak and Developer.
+The foregoing obligation shall not be limited by the existence of any insurance policy or by any limitation on the amount or type of damages, compensation, or benefits payable by or for Consultant or its subconsultants or designated agents, and shall survive the termination of the agreement between Amtrak and Developer.

 Insurance.
 Consultant agrees to procure and maintain in effect professional liability insurance

-covering the liability of Consultant for all negligent errors or omissions committed by Consultant, its officers, directors, employees, agents, subconsultants, successors, assigns, and subsidiaries, and any other persons acting for or by permission of Consultant in the performance of any design and/or engineering services in support of the Project.
+covering the liability of Consultant for all negligent errors or omissions committed by Consultant, its officers, directors, employees, subconsultants, successors, assigns, and subsidiaries, and any other persons acting for or by permission of Consultant in the performance of any design and/or engineering services in support of the Project.
 The insurance shall be maintained during the term of Consultant’s agreement with Developer and for at least three years following completion of all services to be performed by Consultant in support of the Project.
-The insurance shall have limits of liability of not less than [insert amount] million dollars [($xx,xxx,xxx)] per claim and [insert amount] million dollars [($xx,xxx,xxx)] in the annual aggregate.
+The insurance shall have limits of liability of not less than $1,000,000 million dollars per claim and $1,000,000 million dollars in the annual aggregate.

 Prior to Amtrak reviewing any plans, drawings and specifications, Consultant shall provide to Amtrak an insurance certificate reflecting that Consultant has the insurance as stated above.
 At least one (1) time every year thereafter, Consultant shall provide to Amtrak an updated insurance certificate reflecting that Consultant has the insurance as stated above.